metzlere/MADS-Capstone/README.md

 ## Files to Download

 1. Download datasets from [SAHMSA](https://www.datafiles.samhsa.gov/dataset/teds-d-2017-ds0001-teds-d-2017-ds0001).
 We used 2017-2020.
-2.

 ## Data Preparation and Feature Engineering

 1. Run **combine_teds_d_data_files.ipynb** to merge all the datasets together
-2. Next, preprocess the datasets with **preprocessing.ipynb**
+2. Next, preprocess the datasets with **preprocessing.ipynb**.
+The resulting cleaned dataframe is saved to cleaned_data.csv

-## Predictive Modeling & Web App Creation
+## Predictive Modeling

-1. The **model_devleopment.ipynb** will create the random forest model (as a pickle file) as well as tune the model to the best parameters.
+1. Run **model_development.ipynb** to train and evaluate model baselines as well as tune the model to the best parameters.
+This script will save the tuned model output from GridSearchCV to a pickle file, which will be loaded in the web app.

-2.
+## Web App Development

+1. Run **create_summary_df_for_visuals.ipynb** which will take the cleaned_data.csv file and aggregate the data by value counts, saving the output to cleaned_data_counts.csv.
+This reduces the size of the data which must be uploaded to GitHub and used in the web app.
+The full cleaned_data.csv file is too large.
+2. Run **create_sample_df.ipynb**, which will create a new dataframe that contains all of the unique values for each column in the original cleaned_data.csv file, and save the output to cleaned_data_sample.csv.
+This is necessary because cleaned_data.csv is too large to upload to GitHub, but the sample dataframe provides all of the necessary information to create the web app prediction page.
+3. Run **web_app.py**, which will create a streamlit web app consisting of a landing page, dashboard visualization, prediction page, and evaluation metrics for the model.
+To test the web app locally, you will need to set up an environment.
+We deployed to Streamlit Community Cloud, which links to our GitHub repo and pulls all files necessary to run the web app from there.